AKUINO/LoRanne/README.md

   * For Adafruit Feather M0 with RFM95, construct the driver like this: RH_RF95 rf95(8, 3);
 * AdaFruit Feather M0, Arduino IDE SAMD support: https://learn.adafruit.com/adafruit-feather-m0-basic-proto/using-with-arduino-ide
   * UECIDE would be prefered if SAMD suppport / AdaFruit Feather M0 was supported
-## Transmission protocol
+## Messages
 * Encryption: http://www.airspayce.com/mikem/arduino/RadioHead/classRHEncryptedDriver.html#details
 * Header with:
   * "FROM" (for sensors, id of current node; for central node, id to distinguish the right central node)
 	  * encoded on one byte
   * "TO" (for sensors, id of central node; for central node, 255 for broadcast?)
 	  * encoded on one byte
-  * "ID", for a given "FROM"-"TO" combination, is a sequence ID of the message: it allows the receiver to detect it has missed messages (and take action to correct this situation if needed)
+  * "ID", for a given "FROM"-"TO"-"FLAGS" combination, is a sequence ID of the message (overflow at 255): it allows the receiver to detect it has missed messages (and take action to correct this situation if needed).
-  * "FLAGS" specifies the type of message: sensor data, actuator (register) setting, retransmission request (messages missed by receiver, the receiver signals which ID are missing)
+  * "FLAGS" specifies the type of message: sensors data, actuators (registers) setting, retransmission request (messages missed by receiver, the receiver signals which ID are missing)
-* Data message: a 32 bits timestamp followed by a sequence of key-value pairs with our proposed encoding:
+* Sensors Data message: a 32 bits timestamp followed by a sequence of key-value pairs with our proposed encoding:
   * key: 5 bits (sensor id 0 to 31) (higher bits of 1st byte).
 A key may appear in multiple key-value pairs (array of values)
   * value encoding format: 3 bits (0 to 7) in the same byte (lower bits)
   * 0: value is zero